wisecash/wisecash-support/_posts/2000-01-01-what-is-wisecash.md

 [WiseCash](https://www.wisecashhq.com) is a lightweight cash-flow forecasting SaaS app.
 It helps you forecast your business bank account balance and always know your runway, without having to labor over a spreadsheet.

-You enter data about your [transactions,Setting Up a Recurring Transaction] and in turn, you get actionable charts such as [this one,Balance Forecast & Runway Estimation]:
+Using recurrence rules, you enter [planned upcoming transactions,Setting Up a Recurring Transaction] and in turn, you get actionable charts such as the [Balance Forecast & Runway Estimation,Balance Forecast & Runway Estimation]:

 {% include full-screenshot.html file="burn-chart-forecast.png" %}